rdmrcv/rdmrcv/README.md

 I am Roman Domrachev and I am Principal Golang Developer with Tech Lead background.

 I develop feature-rich business applications with maintainability in mind.
 Ease integration burdens with a contract-based development approach.
 I always strive for consistency and performance in designed distributed systems.
-Pay attention to systems monitoring to ensure quality of work.
+Pay attention to systems observability to ensure quality of work.

 Proficient in GoLang.
 Have significant hands-on experience with related technologies like: `Kafka`, `Kubernetes`, `MongoDB`, `ClickHouse`, `Redis` and `PostgreSQL`, and methods: `CI/CD`, `DevOps`.